Skip to main content

 try {

-await processWebhookAsync(event, data);
+await processWebhookAsync(type, data);

 res.status(200).json({ received: true });